Indio (TV series): Casting

-Headed the series' stellar casts is Senator Ramon "Bong" Revilla, Jr. who plays the titular character.
-GMA Network's Vice President for Entertainment TV, Lilybeth Rasonable said that "Indio was really made for him."
+Headed the series' cast is Ramon "Bong" Revilla, Jr. who plays the titular character.
+GMA Network's Vice President for Entertainment TV, Lilybeth G. Rasonable said that "Indio was really made for him."
 Revilla finds his very first television series "exciting but very challenging" and described it as "a movie but done for TV".
 The actor-politician went through rigorous acting trainings under director Laurice Guillen for his preparation for the role.
 He also gets Phillip Salvador to be his acting coach.
 He also did some readings and research regarding Philippine history because "even though it is a fictional show, it has some historical undertones that should at least have some sense of accuracy."
-Actor Alden Richards signed on to play the teenage version of the title character while Vincent Magbanua auditioned and successfully cast as the young Malaya.
-In March 2012, Jennylyn Mercado and Rhian Ramos were announced to be Revilla's two of three love interests.
-In August 2012, Maxene Magalona was officially added to the cast, wherein her role had previously been offered to Sunshine Cruz.
-Sheena Halili was chosen to play another important role in the series.
-Rocco Nacino was originally cast as Tuhay but later replaced by Dominic Roco for the said role.
-Veteran character actors, Michael de Mesa and Jackie Lou Blanco were signed on to portray the antagonist roles of Juancho and Victoria Sanreal.
+Actor Alden Richards signed on to play the teenage version of the title character while Vincent Magbanua auditioned and successfully cast as the younger Malaya.
+In March 2012, actresses Jennylyn Mercado and Rhian Ramos were announced to be Revilla's two of three love interests.
+In August 2012, Maxene Magalona was added to the cast, wherein her role had previously been offered to Sunshine Cruz.
+Sheena Halili was chosen to play a role in the series.
+Rocco Nacino was originally cast as Tuhay but later replaced by Dominic Roco.
+Michael de Mesa and Jackie Lou Blanco were signed on to portray the antagonist roles of Juancho and Victoria Sanreal.
 Other casts were all announced during the series' story conference, held in GMA Network Center, the same month of 2012.

 The cast of characters grew over the course of the series.
 Some of the notable actors, that appeared and portrayed important characters, were Mark Gil, Ramon Christopher, Aljur Abrenica, Katrina Halili and Ryan Eigenmann.
 Gil played Miguel López de Legazpi, the very first governor-general of the Philippines, while Ramon Christopher played António Sanreal, father of the main antagonist, Juancho Sanreal.
 Both characters appeared only on the pilot week.
 Abrenica acted as Bagandi, the brave native warrior who became an ally to Simeon/Malaya.
 First appeared on the penultimate episode of the first chapter, Abrenica became one of the prominent casts in the second chapter of the show.
 Katrina Halili played the antagonist Burigadang Pada Sinaklang Bulawan, the goddess of greed and vengeance, while Eigenmann played Sidapa, the god of death.
 In an interview, Eigenmann described his character as "a little bit tricky since he is not totally evil.
 In fact, even if he is the god of death, he wants to be fair to everyone.
 However, a twist in the story, which will be revealed in the coming episodes, will change all that."
 The character first appeared on the 64th episode of the series.